Possession of Marijuana in Texas

 Unfortunately, at the present time, Texas does not have such a law on the books.
-This means that in Texas, you can still be charged with a crime under various laws and may have to pay a fine or serve jail time if you are convicted.
+This means that, in Texas, you can still be charged with a crime under various laws and may have to pay a fine or serve jail time if you are convicted of marijuana possession.

 - Possession of 2 ounces or less of marijuana is a Class B misdemeanor, punishable by up to 180 days imprisonment and a fine not to exceed $2,000.

 - Possession of between 2 and 4 ounces of marijuana is a Class A misdemeanor, punishable by imprisonment of up to 1 year and a fine not to exceed $4,000.

 - Possession of between 4 ounces and 5 pounds of marijuana is a felony, punishable by a mandatory minimum sentence of 180 days imprisonment, a maximum of 2 years imprisonment, and a fine not to exceed $10,000.

 - Possession of between 5 pounds and 50 pounds of marijuana is a felony, punishable by a mandatory minimum sentence of no less than 2 years imprisonment, a maximum sentence of 10 years imprisonment, and a fine not to exceed $10,000.

 - Possession of between 50 pounds and 2,000 pounds of marijuana is a second-degree felony, punishable by a mandatory minimum sentence of 2 years imprisonment, a maximum sentence of 20 years imprisonment, and a fine not to exceed $10,000.

 - Possession of more than 2,000 pounds of marijuana is a felony, punishable by a mandatory minimum sentence of 5 years, a maximum sentence of 99 years, and a fine of no more than $50,000.

 Regardless of the amount of marijuana allegedly in your possession, you must mount a solid defense if you are arrested.